East Meets West in the Running World

 The Grounding Stance

 In the Grounding Stance you should strive for straight line that runs between your shoulder, your hipbone and your anklebone.
-And when you're running, itís the position your body will be in every time your foot hits the ground.
-(See Figure B) We call this straight line your column.
+And when you’re running, it’s the position your body will be in every time your foot hits the ground.
+We call this straight line your column.
 Maintaining a good column while running will ensure that your running is more efficient because your weight will be supported by your structure (bones, ligaments and tendons) instead of your leg muscles.

-Look at Figure B. If you take away the left leg, youíll see that the runner is actually doing a tilted version of the grounding stance.
+In this image, if you remove the leg that’s off the ground, you’ll see that the runner is actually doing a tilted version of the grounding stance.